Using Dynamic Search Ads

 - Pages containing certain words

-When we find searches that are a match for your dynamic ad targets, we generate an ad text headline with a destination URL that links to the most appropriate page from your website.
-The headline is dynamically put together by taking words from the search phrase and content from the landing page chosen for the ad.
+When we find searches that are a match for your dynamic ad targets, we generate your ad's headline and landing page URL.
+Your landing page URL will link to the most appropriate page from your website.
+The headline is dynamically put together by taking words from a user's search phrase when they enter it into Google, and from the content of the most relevant landing page generated for the ad.
 The rest of the ad is a template that you wrote when you set up or edited your campaign.

-- Works with your keyword-based campaigns.
-Your dynamic search ads won't show when a customer's search term exactly matches one of your keywords (this applies to all keyword-based campaigns and accounts that use the same domain as your Dynamic Search Ads campaign).
-However, we might show your dynamic search ad instead of your keyword-targeted ad when a customer's search term is a broad match or phrase match to one of your keywords and when your dynamic search ad has a higher Quality Score.
-Additionally, the performance of your Dynamic Search Ads won't influence your keyword-based ads and vice-versa since we handle the history of your Dynamic Search Ads separately from your other ads.
+When a user's search exactly matches a keyword in another campaign, your ad from your keyword-based campaign may show instead of your dynamic search ad (this applies to all keyword-based campaigns and accounts that use the same domain as your Dynamic Search Ads campaign).
+However, we might show your dynamic search ad instead of your keyword-targeted ad when a customer's search term is a broad match or phrase match to one of your keywords and when your dynamic search ad has a higher Ad Rank.